-PCMag reviewed the Hopper 3 DVR and was very impressed.
-It gave it an “outstanding” rating and couldn’t find any flaws, except that there’s currently little 4K media for those who want it.
-But this is trivial in light of its 500-hour storage capacity and the option to record 16 shows at once.
+- PCMag reviewed the Hopper 3 DVR and was very impressed.
+It gave it an “outstanding” rating and couldn’t find any flaws, except that (as of April 2016) there wasn’t much 4K media for those who want it.
+But this is trivial in light of its 2,000-hour storage capacity and the option to record 16 shows at once.
 The article calls the Hopper “the new must-have set-top box for satellite television service.”

-Comcast XFINITY offers eight cable TV packages ranging from $13 to $100 per month.
+- Comcast XFINITY offers three standard TV packages ranging from $40 to $95 per month.
 You only have to sign a one-year contract and your price is locked in for that year.
 Comcast also offers double and triple play bundles for those who are interested in adding internet or home phone service.
 XFINITY is one of the few cable providers that offers Internet+Voice bundles for those who prefer not to sign up for a traditional TV subscription.

-Verizon FiOS offers a 100 percent digital fiber-optic connection, offering crisp video quality and fast download speeds.
-And, unlike DISH Network and DIRECTV, the service is impervious to storms, since it’s not satellite-based.
-Unfortunately, it’s only available in 13 states.
+- Verizon FiOS offers a 100 percent digital fiber-optic connection, offering crisp video quality and fast download speeds.
+And, unlike DISH Network and DirecTV, the service is impervious to storms, since it’s not satellite-based.
+Unfortunately, it’s only available in eight states.
 Its Premium Service plan can record up to 12 shows simultaneously and store more than 200 hours of programming.
 The standard FiOS TV and DVR options are similar to a standard cable package anywhere else, including similar channels and interface.

 Cheaper (or Free!)
 Alternatives

 If you find DISH Network’s TV packages too pricey, you can always sign up for a streaming service instead.
 These services give you access to current season TV and movies for a fraction of what you pay for a traditional TV subscription.
-DISH Network owns Sling, a streaming TV service that starts at just $20 per month, so this is one option to consider if you aren’t willing to pay for one of DISH Network’s other packages.
+DISH Network owns Sling, a streaming TV service that offers access to sports, news, comedy, and other programming starting at $20 per month.
 Sling enables you to stream your favorite shows on all your smart devices, and there’s no long-term contract, so you can cancel the service at any time.

 We also recommend the Roku Premiere Plus for streaming.
 It enables you to search across all your streaming apps simultaneously in order to help you find out if the program you want to watch is available for free anywhere.
 It also has voice search functionality, so you can just tell it what to search for without having to manually enter any information.